0leh-kondratov/stream-forge/docs/StreamForge_V_Technical_Details_and_Appendices.md

 ### Appendix G: Kafka Resource Management

-Kubernetes manifests located in the `cred-kafka-yaml/` directory provide declarative management of Apache Kafka resources through the Strimzi operator.
-This includes the creation of topics (`queue-control`, `queue-events`), management of Kafka users (`user-streamforge`) and their access rights, as well as secure storage of credentials.
+The Kubernetes manifests located in the `cred-kafka-yaml/` directory are used for the declarative management of Apache Kafka resources via the Strimzi operator.
+This includes the creation of topics (`queue-control`, `queue-events`), the management of Kafka users (`user-streamforge`) and their access control lists (ACLs), and the secure management of credentials via Kubernetes Secrets.

 ### Appendix H: Kubernetes Debugging Environment

-For debugging and interacting with the Kubernetes cluster, StreamForge uses the following tools and approaches:
+For in-cluster debugging and interactive sessions, StreamForge leverages the following tools and methodologies:

-*   **JupyterHub:** Provides the ability to launch interactive Jupyter Notebook sessions directly within the Kubernetes cluster.
-The Jupyter Notebook images used in the platform already contain necessary tools such as `kubectl`, `helm`, and others.
+*   **JupyterHub:** Enables the on-demand provisioning of interactive Jupyter Notebook sessions directly within the Kubernetes cluster.
+The container images used for these sessions are pre-configured with essential command-line tools, including `kubectl` and `helm`.

     **Key Features of JupyterHub Setup:**
     *   **Idle Server Management:** Automatic termination of idle Jupyter servers to optimize resource utilization.